 What is a Mummy?

 A mummy is any deceased body of a human or animal that has been preserved after death, either artificially or due to natural conditions.
 The word mummy is derived from the Arabic ‘mummiya’, which is an Arabic word for ‘bitumen’ – the embalming substance used to preserve the bodies.
 When the Arabs invaded Egypt in the 7th century AD and discovered the tombs and their contents, they called the bodies ‘mummiya’, due to their dark appearance and the embalming substance covering them.
 Thus, the process of artificially preserving a dead body using chemical or natural substances is called mummification.
-However, mummies are not exclusively founds in Egypt, although they seem to be the most famous ones.
+However, mummies are not exclusively found in Egypt, although they seem to be the most famous ones.
 Believe it or not, they weren’t even the earliest mummified bodies!
-The oldest naturally created mummy is Ötzi, 9500-year-old Paleolithic man whose remains were found in the Italian Alps.
+The oldest naturally created mummy is Ötzi, a 9500-year-old Paleolithic man whose remains were found in the Italian Alps.

 The answer is bacteria.
 Bacteria are parasitic and they feed on organic substances.
 In any environment, it takes a few hours after death for the process of decomposition to begin and it takes a few months for the flesh to completely decay, leaving the residual skeleton behind.
 In the initial stages of decomposition, called autolysis, the organs that contain digestive enzymes (intestines) begin to digest themselves.
-In the second stage, called putrefaction, bacteria begins to break down the remaining organic matter.
+In the second stage, called putrefaction, bacteria begin to break down the remaining organic matter.

 In mummification, the goal is to strip the cadaver of moisture and make it completely dry both inside and outside.
 Then, the body is embalmed further to prevent decay by environmental factors and moisture attraction.
 In the absence of moisture, bacteria will not form.
 This logic is the same as drying or pickling fruits to preserve them for longer.
 Our bodies are composed of 60-78% water.
 Therefore, the process was quite cumbersome and gory.
 It took priests 70 days to properly prepare a mummy for burial.